JSBmanD/docs/pages/apps/v2event.md

 **A note on currency and exchange rates:**
 If you track commerce events without a currency, we assume they are USD.
 If you track commerce events with a currency other than USD, we will convert the `revenue` specified to USD, using a recent exchange rate.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Third Party Integrations"
+  "title": "Third Party Integrations",
-    We strongly recommend settings a currency code as it is required for third party integrations, including Facebook and Google Ads.
+  "body": "We strongly recommend settings a currency code as it is required for third party integrations, including Facebook and Google Ads."
+}
+[/block]

 This allows you to easily visualize revenue on the Dashboard, across many countries and currencies, because all units are USD.
 The exchange rate is pulled from [openexchangerates.org](https://openexchangerates.org) regularly, and is generally within an hour of the realtime exchange rate.
 If you view raw Branch events via either Webhooks or Exports, you can see the exchange rate used.